ExpediaDotCom/haystack-client-java/integrations/opentracing-spring-haystack-web-starter/README.md

 ### Dispatcher(s)

-One can configure `Dispatcher` in two ways: using configuration properties or with a spring bean.
+One can configure `Dispatcher` in two ways: using configuration properties or by creating a spring bean.

 Using configuration properties one can configure one or more of the following dispatchers.
 Configuring more than one dispatcher, creates a `ChainedDispatcher` and sends a span to all of the configured dispatcher instances.